KateBu/bot-1.3/README.md

 #### API
 <p> API folder contains modules Bot (runBot and nextLoop functions), Messages (contains parseFailMessage) and Wrapper (exports getPureMessageList and sendM functions) </p>

-<p> The <b> Telegram </b> folder contains module Cleaners (exports telByteStringToPureMessageList function and contains functions for decoding json data Telegram server sends into list of PureMessages), there are some functions for decoding in Cleaners folder.
-Module Data contains some specific data for connecting to Telegram server and some functions for building Telegram requests.
-You can find specific JSON structs and FromJSON ToJSON instances in Structs folder. </p>
+<p> The <b>Telegram</b> folder contains module Cleaners (exports telByteStringToPureMessageList function and contains functions for decoding json data Telegram server sends into list of PureMessages), there are some functions for decoding in Cleaners folder.
+Module Data contains some specific data for connecting to Telegram server and some functions for building Telegram http requests.
+You can find specific data structures and FromJSON/ToJSON instances of Telegram server responses in Structs folder. </p>

+<p> The <b>VK</b> folder contains module Data (specific data for connecting to VK server and some functions for building VK http requests).
+Module Structs exports specific data structures and instances for VK server responses (all the structures are located in Structs folder).
+The structure of VK message is more complicated than Telegram's one so you can find functions for decoding VK response bytestrings into PureMessages in separate folder Cleaners.  </p>

 <p> to be continued ... </p>